FAForever/faf-rust-replayserver/README.md

 --------

 To do code coverage, first configure grcov, as described at https://github.com/mozilla/grcov.
-One this is done, run `test/run_coverage.sh`.
+Once this is done, run `test/run_coverage.sh`.
 Generated coverage is available under ./coverage.

+If you're getting an error "We couldn't find llvm-profdata", then pass `--llvm-path=<path to directory with llvm-profdata>` to the script.

 TODOs
 -----